RutledgePaulV/piped/readme.md

 ## Acknowledgements

-- [Konrad Tallman](https://github.com/komcrad) for teaching me about SQS these last months and helping kick the tires of Piped.
+- [Konrad Tallman](https://github.com/komcrad) for teaching me about SQS these last months and helping kick the tires of `piped`.

----

 ## Alternatives